Ryuujiw/dt-hack/README.md

 - **MCP Server** https://releaf-mcp-server-${PROJECT_NUMBER}.${REGION}.run.app/mcp/"
 - **Agent** https://releaf-agent-${PROJECT_NUMBER}.${REGION}.run.app"

-Kindly launch the Agent URL in your browser and start chatting with the agent!
+Kindly run `gcloud beta run services proxy releaf-agent --port=8080 --region=us-central1` and Click the proxied link to to launch the Agent URL in your browser and start chatting with the agent!

 ## 🎯 Features